lemiskutswa/Javascript-Udemy-Course/README.md

 6. >= or <= signs
 7. ! to check if not true

+In JS, you should prefer ===/!== over ==/!=.
+This means that, with control structures, you should care about the type of values that you work with.

 - Strings can also be compares as greater than or less than.
 For example b > a.
 Also capital letters are considered to be smaller than lower case letters.

 <h2>If else statements</h3>